HemingNM/SESraster/README.md

 The spatially unstructured randomization algorithms are based on fixed-fixed algorithms for matrices (Gotelli 2000, <doi:10.2307/177478>).
 The spatially structured randomization algorithm is based on the preserved richness null model (Laffan & Crisp 2003, <doi:10.1046/j.1365-2699.2003.00875.x>).

-If you have any questions, let us know through the topic ["Issues"](https://github.com/HemingNM/SESraster/issues).
+If you have any question or find any bug, let us know through the topic ["Issues"](https://github.com/HemingNM/SESraster/issues).

 To install the package, run the following code:

 ```
 install.packages("SESraster")